Netflix’s One Piece Season 2 to be Filmed in South Africa, Spain, and Mexico

 The show stars Iñaki Godoy as Monkey D. Luffy, Mackenyu as Roronoa Zoro, Emily Rudd as Nami, Jacob Romero Gibson as Usopp, Taz Skylar as Sanji, Vincent Regan as Monkey D. Garp, and Jeff Ward as Buggy the Clown.
 The cast also includes Morgan Davies as Koby, Aidan Scott as Helmeppo, Peter Gadiot as Shanks, Ilia Isorelýs Paulino as Alvida, Langley Kirkwood as Axe Hand Morgan, Tamer Burjaq as Higuma, and Kathleen Stephens as Makino.
 The main cast members of the first season are expected to return to the sophomore round.

-‘One Piece’ first premiered on Netflix on August 31, 2023, and attained the #1 spot on the streaming platform in 46 countries.
+‘One Piece’ premiered on Netflix on August 31, 2023, and attained the #1 spot on the streaming platform in 46 countries.
 Owing to the thunderous response, the show was renewed for season 2 on September 15, 2023.
 As for what to expect from the new season, executive producer Eiichirô Oda stated that the makers are still working on the script.
 “It’ll still take a while to get the scripts ready, so please be patient.
 From here on, it seems to me the Straw Hats will need a great doctor…We will see!”
 Oda said during the announcement of the renewal.
 The show is produced by Tomorrow Studios and Netflix in association with Shueisha, the publisher of the manga series.

 Read More: Netflix’s Lockerbie Set to Begin Multi-City Filming in October